globbia/globbia.github.io/cv.md

 filename: cv.md
 ---

-Here you can find a short version of my cv.
-For a complete version click [here](Gabriele_Lobbia_CV.pdf).
+Here you can find a short version of my cv, for the complete version click [here](Gabriele_Lobbia_CV.pdf).

 ## Education
 - PhD in Mathematics, University of Leeds, UK, 2018-2021.